Adverb Exercises

 Instructions: Choose the appropriate conjunctive adverb from the options provided to fill in the blanks:

-1.She studied hard for the exam, __________ she passed with flying colors.
+1.She studied hard for the exam, __________ she passed with flying colours.

 (therefore, then, however, nevertheless, still, yet, besides, moreover, otherwise, else, or else)